opentensor/developer-docs/docs/evm-tutorials/ed25519-verify-precompile.md

 - [Clone the Bittensor EVM examples repo](./install.md)
 - [Get set up for using EVM wallet on testnet](./evm-testnet-with-metamask-wallet)
 - [Install](./install) the EVM-Bittensor repo, containing scripts and examples.

-A healthy node will return a JSON response with the latest block number.
-If you get a connection error or no response, the node is down or the URL is incorrect.

 ## Example